 Santa Claus' hat is basically synonymous with Christmas.
 His elves are usually depicted with neat hats too.

-The Japanese tale "Hanako's big hat" gives us a Fallen Princess who is told by her dying mother to always wear a big straw hat to protect her Memento MacGuffin, placed inside a small box hidden under it.
-Said hat actually saves Hanako's life when she falls into a river but a fisherman spots the floating hat and pulls on it, also pulling the half-drowned girl underneath.
-And Hanako always keeps it on when in public, no matter what people say, honoring her mom's last request — even when working as a maid for a noble family, whose eldest son falls for her.
+The Japanese tale Hachikazuki-hime ("the princess with a big straw hat") gives us Fallen Princess Hachikazuki, who is told by her dying mother to always wear a big straw hat to protect her Memento MacGuffin, placed inside a small box hidden under it.
+After Hachikazuki runs away from home to escape from her Wicked Stepmother, the Nice Hat actually saves her life when she falls into a river but a fisherman spots the floating hat and pulls on it, also pulling the half-drowned girl underneath.
+She always keeps it on when in public, no matter what people say, honoring her mom's last request — even when working as a maid for a noble family, whose son falls for her...
 The parents of her beloved then demand her to do so, seeking to learn who she actually is before revoking their Parental Marriage Veto.
-The Memento MacGuffin is discovered, Hanako's noble heritage is proved, and she earns her happy ending.
+The Memento MacGuffin is discovered under the hat, its contents prove Hachikazuki's noble heritage, and she earns her happy ending.